skyhoshi/Eamon-CS/README.md

 #### Installing

 There is no formal installer for Eamon CS.
-To obtain a copy of this repository (which contains a full set of ECS binaries) you can either do a Git Clone using Visual Studio 2017 or, more simply, download a .zip file using the green Clone Or Download button above.
+To obtain a copy of this repository (which contains a full set of binaries) you can either do a Git Clone using Visual Studio 2017 or, more simply, download a .zip file using the green Clone Or Download button above.

 If you are on Windows and choose the second option, prior to unzipping the file, you should right click on it, select Properties and click the Unblock check box (or button) in the lower right corner of the form.
 Then click Apply and OK.
 This will improve the gameplay experience by eliminating security warning message boxes.